 These free radicals scavenge the body, looking to damage cells, protein, and DNA.
 Free radicals can cause aging, tissue damage, and certain diseases.

-By consuming or using products with antioxidants, you are in essence fighting the oxidation or free radical damage, which is a good thing!
+By consuming or using products with antioxidants, you’re, in essence, fighting oxidation or free radical damage.

-Look for antioxidants such as beta carotene, lycopene, and vitamins C, E, and A.
+When shopping for skin care, look for powerhouse antioxidants in the ingredients list such as beta carotene, lycopene, and vitamins C, E, and A.

 These are powerhouse antioxidants you want to see listed in the ingredients of your cosmetics and skin care products because they can help fight the damaging effects of free radicals.